PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 # Feature Freeze

-Feature freeze means that we freeze the development of the version and enter a phase of stabilization, whose aim is naturally the release some time later.
+Feature freeze means that we freeze the development of the version and enter a phase of stabilization, which aim is naturally the release some time later.

 We create a git branch from `develop` branch which will carry the work to be done until the release (for 1.7.7.0, the branch name is `1.7.7.x`).
 From this moment, only bug fixes can be merged into this branch.

 Maintainers create an Alpha Build from the `1.7.7.x` branch codebase and deliver it to QA team which starts a huge test campaign.
 The goal of this campaign is to find and register all regressions[1] of this build.

 When the test campaign ends, we populate the Kanban with all found bugs.
 We fix all important regressions as fast as possible because when this point is reached, we can launch the [Beta phase](https://en.wikipedia.org/wiki/Software_release_life_cycle#Beta).
-Although it depends heavily on the number of found regressions, we try to size this phase to last one month.
+Although it depends heavily on the number of found regressions, the team tries to size this phase to last one month.

 For PrestaShop 1.7.7.0, QA team is currently finishing the test campaign.